-Green Times attended the WMRIG Valuing Recycling in Landfill Management conference recently, held at the Stellenbosch University Business School.
+The WMRIG Valuing Recycling in Landfill Management conference was recently held at the Stellenbosch University Business School.

 The Belville South landfill site is scheduled to close in 2018 or until it rises 35m above the ground level (which ever comes first), this means there is approximately under 5 years of airspace remaining.
 Coastal Park landfill near Muizenberg is said to be operational until 2022.
 The site at Visserhok is expanding, having been granted an increase of 18 million cubic metres, equivalent of 6 to 9 years of space.
 This is more serious than it sounds.

 To place it in perspective: we generate 6,399,007.9 tonnes of waste per year in South Africa.
 This is converted to 181,199,072.5 cubic metres of airspace in a landfill.
 So the newly acquired ground at Visserhok is a very temporary solution.

 Rapid urbanization also places stress on our landfill sites.
 9% of total waste to landfill is hazardous, 22% is builders rubble, 21% household packaging and paper, 10% household other, 5% household food, 7% organic trade waste, 6% household greens, 18% other trades and recyclables and 2% greens directly to landfill.
 The majority of these are potential resources that can be reused.

 Opportunities for alternative waste treatment abound.
 We need a perceptional shift.
 It is not “waste”, it is a “resource”.
 So much of the ‘waste’ we generate can be re-sourced to be re-cycled and re-used.
 But the vastly untapped resource is the organic part, which can be converted to energy.
 Sewage ends up in our oceans and rivers.
 This could be fueling anaerobic digesters for power generation and the water recycled and reused for irrigating parks and golf courses.

 Looking for the best fit